wol-soft/php-workflow/README.md

 ```

 Another possibility would be to define a step in the **Prepare** stage (e.g. **PopulateAddSongToPlaylistContainer**) which populates the injected **WorkflowContainer** object.

+You can also extend the **WorkflowContainer** object to provide typed access to the data stored in the container.

 ## Stages